 - OHSU faculty, staff, and enrolled students can access licensed Library's electronic resources remotely from off-campus computers.
 All you need is a valid OHSU network username and password.

-- Oregon Licensed Health Professionals: Please click here for more info regarding how to use library barcode to access a limited suite of resources funded by the Oregon Medical Board.
+- Oregon Licensed Health Professionals: Please review our resources guide for more info regarding how to use library barcode to access a limited suite of resources funded by the Oregon Medical Board.

 - There isn't one.
 To get off campus access, all you need to do is start your research from the OHSU Library web site.
 No setups required.